slongfield/wolfwig/notes/devlog.md

 ## Ideas

+### 2010-05-27

+* Using mooneye/misc/bits/unused\_hwio to check that the new registers are hooked up correctly.
+* Time gets away from me quickly.

 ### 2019-05-08

 * Starting to get back into this after the move.
 Next goal is to improve the register access by